Help make the world safe for new music-theater!

 COLLABORATIONS: Artistic Director Ben Krywosz conducted consultancies with Milwaukee Opera Theater and the Fort Worth Opera's FRONTIERS Program.
 We also co-hosted the Saint Paul Classical Crawl, presenting performers from The Minnesota Opera, the Musical Offering, and Cerulean Fire.
 Our studio was visited by a choreographed version of DIE WINTEREISSE, and a special appearance by The Posies.
 We served as fiscal agent for the New Griots Festival, and we had great fun working with One Voice Mixed Chorus on their outdoor production of THE PIRATES OF PENZANCE on Raspberry Island!

-Next year promises to bring even more excitement, as we continue with our 24th season of ROUGH CUTS in October, two local Composer-Librettist Studios, our 40th annual Wesley Balk Opera/Music-Theater Institute, a new fully-staged production to be announced, and lots more creative activity as we give writers, composers, performers, and directors an opportunity to learn their craft and expand their skills, while giving audiences a new and fresh look at telling stories through music!
+Next year promises to bring even more excitement, as we continue with our 24th season of ROUGH CUTS in October, two local Composer-Librettist Studios, our 40th annual Wesley Balk Opera/Music-Theater Institute, and lots more creative activity as we give writers, composers, performers, and directors an opportunity to learn their craft and expand their skills, while giving audiences a new and fresh look at telling stories through music!

 Of course, these kinds of exciting projects are only possible with the support of patrons such as you.
 We are grateful for your support in the past, and if we are to continue offering this kind of work to the Twin Cities (and beyond), we have to raise more money from arts patrons such as yourself.
 Good citizens appreciate the arts, but great ones are visionary enough to know that the kind of behind-the-scenes arts understructure in which Nautilus works is absolutely crucial to a healthy and creative social environment.
 Securing a solid financial base demonstrates fiscal responsibility on our part, and allows us the time and resources to take artistic risks by developing unusual and innovative projects.
 Investing in our work now will ensure that future artists will continue to develop their performance potential, and future audiences will be able to enjoy the kind of performances that have thrilled so many of you.